vcasanov/Rural-Hospial-Closure-Risk-App/projectroadmap.md

 5. DONE.
 Convert data to .csv - Francis
 6. Install and run panda for dataset
 7. Write and test code to import dataset
-8. Make any modifications to dataset
+8. Make any modifications to dataset to remove missing data
+9. Use code to analyze dataset to help determine which variables factor into a hospital's closure
+10.
-9. Review and select one of the following plotting tools in python and determine best tool to achieve goal of project: matploblib or plotly
+.
+Review and select one of the plotting tools in python and determine best tool to achieve goal of project: matploblib or plotly
-10. Search github for code to display barcharts and/or line graphs for selected dashboard tool - Plotly and Plotlyexpress; utilized github repositories and online user guides
+.
+Search github for code to display barcharts and/or line graphs for selected dashboard tool - Plotly and Plotlyexpress; utilized github repositories and online user guides
-11. Write documentation for final project and create short presentation about the project
+.
+Write documentation for final project and create short presentation about the project